nasrat-v/EscapeTech_BrokerApi/README.md

 # EscapeTech_BrokerApi
-API to communicate with various IoT object to create an Escape Gameh
+API to communicate with various IoT object to create an Escape Game

+## Using Scripts

 ### BLE Communication
 To communicate over Bluetooth (BLE) with BlueST IoT device : https://github.com/nasrat-v/ControlSTMicroelectronicsDevice